Pear-Juice/LabyrinthDevlog/docs/source/log.rst

 | Idea for character weapon and smash ability.
 They carry a chain hook which  grapples and pulls towards walls.
 A dagger to slash with.
 And combining the two to reel in enemies into the dagger for massive damage.
 Later have upgrades for barbed hook and such.
 |
 | Multiple phases for hook: Pull, pull a d slide, pull and bounce
+|
+| Possession of enemy ability?
+Current control system could make this extremely feasible as enemies could use the same input tags as the player.
+Difficulty comes from reassigning things like camera to the enemy and allowing it through door transitions but that should be simple.
+Possession should last until the enemy dies in which the player resumes from where it was before possession.
+This could work as a way to explore inaccessible areas or function similarly to Celeste binoculars.
+Best way to write this in will be to further decouple what a player is which should give the ability to reassign the player to any other suitable creature.

 Monday: 3/18/24
   | Fixed bugs surrounding coyote time and jump queuing.
 Half was leftover from debugging wall jump + smash with a cheeky return statement at the beginning of the input function.
 Non goofy mistakes were having time checks for input time stamp and ground / wall hit timestamp flipped.
 I do not know how I only realized now.